 What are we learning about in Term 5?

 Our topic for term 5 is 'Does the punishment fit the crime?'.
-We will be exploring all things crime and punishment related by journeying back in time through history.
-In english we will reading the famous narrative poem 'The Highway Man'; exploring poetry features, analysing and identifying the characters and storyline, creating wanted posters and writing diary entries.
-We will also be studying a non-fiction genre of discussion and persuasion by looking at crime in a real life context.
-In our topic lessons, we will be learning about crime and punishment through the ages and linking our DT and science topic by creating an alarm system.
+We will be exploring all things crime and punishment related by journing back in time through history.
+In English we will reading the famous narrative poem 'The Highwayman'; exploring features of poetry, analysing and identifying the characters and storyline, creating wanted posters and writing diary entries.
+We will also be studying a non fiction genre of discussion by looking at crime in a real life context.
+In our Topic lessons, we will be learning about crime and punishment through the ages and linking our art topic by creating some graffiti art.
 What an exciting topic this term!

-The Term 5 class newsletter can be found further down the page under the 'Newsletter' section to find out more about what we will be doing in other subject areas.
+The Term 5 class newsletter can be found at the bottom of the page under the 'Newsletter' section to find out more about what we will be doing in other subject areas.